 Improve the performance of Java apps

-There are numerous elements that effect the performance of your Java applications.
-Understanding them and making the appropriate choices suitable for your specific application requirements can dramatically improve performance in extremely cost effective ways.
+There are numerous elements that affect the performance of your Java applications.
+Understanding them and making the appropriate choices suitable for your specific application requirements can dramatically improve performance in extremely cost-effective ways.

 - Platform choices

 - System Configuration choices